Guide 5291 - Humanitarian and Compassionate Considerations

 In addition you may not apply for H&C consideration if you:

-• had a refugee claim that was rejected (including claims that were abandoned) within the last 12 months by either the Refugee Protection Division or the Refugee Appeal Division of the IRB, or
+• had a refugee claim that was rejected or abandoned within the last 12 months by either the Refugee Protection Division or the Refugee Appeal Division of the IRB, or

 • withdrew a refugee claim within the last 12 months, unless the claim was withdrawn before your hearing at the IRB.

 Note: This is known as the “12-month bar” There are exceptions to the 12-month bar.
-You may be excepted if:
+You may benefit from an exception if:

-• you provide sufficient credible and objective evidence that there are children under 18 years of age who would be directly and adversely affected if you were removed from Canada; or
+• you provide sufficient credible, and objective evidence demonstrating that there are children under 18 years of age who would be directly and adversely affected if you were removed from Canada; or

 Are you seeking protection?